1. Home

 4. Click OK to close the Windows Management and Instrumentation Properties dialog and save changes.

-5. Grant permissions to get information about services
+7. Grant permissions to get information about services (This step is not necessary in most cases)

 Retrieve the user SID

-Retrieve the user SID From the Windows command prompt, type Powershell, and click Enter to open the Powershell.
+Retrieve the user SID from the Windows command prompt, type PowerShell, and click Enter to open PowerShell.

 Run the following command to retrieve the user SID of the created Aimbetter User.
 Replace domainName and userName with the domain name and user name for the Aimbetter User account.